otwld/ollama-helm/README.md

 ## Support

-- For questions, suggestions, and discussion about Ollama please refer to the [Ollama issue page](https://github.com/jmorganca/ollama/issues)
+- For questions, suggestions, and discussion about Ollama please refer to the [Ollama issue page](https://github.com/ollama/ollama/issues)
-- For questions, suggestions, and discussion about this chart please visite [Ollama-Helm issue](https://github.com/otwld/ollama-helm/issues)
+- For questions, suggestions, and discussion about this chart please visite [Ollama-Helm issue page](https://github.com/otwld/ollama-helm/issues)